All Episodes

 I mean, I just can't believe what is their rationale for not letting you speak.

-And if I had shared the post in celebration of a biological male winning a state championship in the female category, then uh that post would have been celebrated as well.
+And if I had shared the post in celebration of a biological male winning a state championship in the female category, then that post would have been celebrated as well.

-And so in political retaliation, I was censured, and my ability to vote and speak on the floor on behalf of my constituents was taken.
+And so in political retaliation, I was censured and my ability to vote and speak on the floor on behalf of my constituents was taken.

 So we have two issues that have come out today.

-Hernanda is a name you may be familiar with, uh took first place in both the long jump and triple jump at the California Interscholastic Federation Southern Section Masters meet over the weekend.
+Hernanda is a name you may be familiar with, took first place in both the long jump and triple jump at the California Interscholastic Federation Southern Section Masters meet over the weekend.

-So this obviously is still continuing, and Democrats continue to champion it.
+So this obviously is still continuing and Democrats continue to champion it.

 What's your reaction to that?